 1 Apr The Left Wing of the 1st Bn consisting of 8 officers, 264 men, 25 women and 31 children left for Corfu on board the Boyne to replace the 77th Foot.

-The following were baptised in Malta in 1843:
+The following were baptised in 1843:

 6 JanEliza Valletta Putman born on 24 December 1842, daughter of Pte William Putman and Sarah.

 24 FebRichard Alfred Taylor born on 11 January 1843, son of QM Richard Taylor and Mary.

 26 MarRobert William Wake Wheatley born on 6 March 1843, son of Pte Robert Wheatley and Mary Anne was baptised by the Rev John Cleugh Chaplain to Government.

 31 MarWilliam John Miller born on 21 March, son of Pte Joseph Miller and Catherine was baptised by the Rev John Thomas Howe Le Mesurier Chaplain to the Forces.